Note: If you purchase anything from links on this site, I may make a commission.

 Join our Facebook page.

-[Skip down to writing your own review of your favourite non-fiction writers.]
+[Skip down to write your own review of your favourite non-fiction writers.
+It does not have to be a Christian book.]

 "Now the Berean Jews were of more noble character than those in Thessalonica, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true."
 Acts 17:11, NIV

 We need to be like the Berean Jews.
 They were open-minded and heard what Paul had to say, but they didn't take his word for it.
 They took what he said and checked it out with the Scriptures.
-Many people today will fall into one of two categories:
+Many Christian people today will fall into one of three categories:

 "Many preachers preach to be popular, instead of preaching to change lives.
 Their sermons are 95 percent their own thoughts and 5 percent God's truth.
 And the average church member cannot tell the difference because he or she is Biblically illiterate!"
 Anne Graham Lotz

-Below I am sharing some of my favourite non-fiction writers.
+Some of my favourite non-fiction writers include Neil Anderson, David Chilton, Judson Cornwall, Terry Law, C.S.
+Lewis, Martin Lloyd Jones, Anne Graham Lotz, Gary North, R.J.
+Rushdoony, Malcom Smith and Jonathan Welton.
+[I have developed free study courses on some of their books on my other website Free Bible Study Lessons.]
 These are men and women who are solid in the faith.
 But just because I have great respect for their writing doesn't mean that I agree with everything they say.
-[Of course, just because I disagree doesn't make them wrong - I could be the one who is wrong!].
+[Of course, just because I disagree doesn't make them wrong - I could be the one who is wrong.
+I have to keep on an open mind!].
 And below, you will have the chance to share your favourite non-fiction writers.
+You can review an author or a specific book.
+Let us know what you are reading and who has touched your heart.
+The book does not have to be Christian.
+If you've found a helpful cookbook, you can share it!
+If you have read an inspiring biography, let us know.
+And don't forget to read the reviews others have left and rate it.

 Note: If you write a review and do not hear from me within 48 hours, please resubmit or email me via the contact button.
 Thank you.